We’re all well aware of the dangers of plastic pollution, especially in our oceans.

 According to UNESCO, plastic debris is responsible for the deaths of over 100,000 marine mammals and over one million seabirds every year.

 Then there was the shocking story of a young whale that had washed up dead in the Philippines.
 Cause of death: gastric shock from ingesting 40kg of plastic.

 While there’s plenty we can do as individuals to help reduce plastic waste, it’s also up to companies, organisations and governments to be more sustainable too.

-Goby is a huge, transparent fish crafted from metal that’s been installed on W Bali’s beachfront.
-The idea is for visitors to dispose of their plastic rubbish by ‘feeding Goby’, and hopefully raising awareness of the vast plastic pollution issue.
+Goby is a huge, transparent fish crafted from metal installed on W Bali’s beachfront.
+The idea is for visitors to dispose of their plastic rubbish by ‘feeding Goby’.
+Seeing the amount of plastic inside will hopefully raise awareness of the vast plastic pollution issue.
 Every night, the fish is emptied and the rubbish is taken to the appropriate recycling facilities.

 A large-scale initiative like this is a big win for the environment.
-With the help of hotels and resorts like W Bali – Seminyak, as well as the locals and the millions of tourists who visit each year alike, hopefully the future is looking a little cleaner for the world’s oceans and the many lives that rely on them.
+With the help of hotels and resorts like W Bali – Seminyak, as well as the locals and the millions of tourists who visit each year alike, hopefully, the future is looking a little cleaner for the world’s oceans and the many lives that rely on them.